rackerlabs/technical-blog/content/blog/2022/2022-02-21-vmware-cloud-director-an-introduction/index.md

 VMware Cloud Director isn’t vSphere, It introduces various new terminologies and concepts that are quite different, it also requires a new way of thinking to manage and operate.
 In the next few articles we will go through VMware Cloud Director core concepts and various day 2 operations so stay tuned!

+**At Rackspace, we’ve enjoyed the many benefits VMware Cloud Director brings as it has allowed us to engineer a VMware-based cloud solution that delivers some amazing customer benefits once thought not possible on VMware.
+In this series over the next few weeks, I’ll provide an overview of some of the key features of VMware Cloud Director and our learnings.
+The series will cover the following topics so be sure to check back for new posts.**

 <a class="cta red" id="cta" href="https://www.rackspace.com/cloud/vmware">Let our experts guide you on your VMware journey.</a>